-Devereux supports children and adults with autism in the development of communication, social and independence skills needed to realize fulfilling, productive and socially connected lives.
-Our programs and services utilize evidenced-based strategies, implemented through the science of applied behavior analysis.
+Devereux supports children and adults with autism and other Pervasive Developmental Disorders in the development of communication, social and independence skills needed to realize fulfilling, productive and socially connected lives.
+Our programs and services utilize evidenced-based strategies, including positive behavioral supports and applied behavior analysis.

 Key principles of our autism programs: